We offer shipping

 Queensland – New South Wales – Brisbane – Gold Coast – Surfers Paradise – Burleigh Heads – Coolangatta – Tweed Heads South – Byron Bay – Southport – Sunshine Coast – Coffs Harbour – Port Macquarie – Newcastle – Wollongong – Melbourne – Adelaide

-Our performance series shortboard models were developed to maintain the highest level in whatever condition.
+Our performance series shortboard models were developed to maintain the highest performance level in any condition.

 Which are the best models for high performance in demanding surf?

-The ideal boards for demanding surf have increased rocker (bottom contour) to be more responsive to the wave shape and vertical maneuvers, while having narrow tails that help in the execution of fast maneuvers and turns.
+The ideal boards for demanding surf have plenty of rocker (bottom contour) to be more responsive to the wave shape and enable more vertical maneuvers, while having narrow tails that assist in executing maneuvers and turns.

-What are the models that have good stability without compromising performance?
+What are the models that offer good stability without compromising performance?

-The surfer that’s after a friendlier and more stable board, that retains its performance, should look for a wider outline with more nose and width in the middle
+Surfers who are looking for an all-around, friendlier, and comfortable board that maintains performance should look for a wider outline with additional nose and width in the middle.

 Looking for that ideal summer board for weaker and fatter conditions?

-Our boards come in polyurethane (PU) or epoxy (EPS), with the option of being a thruster or quad setup, with lots of versatility.
-Take a stroll through our models and reach out to us if you have any doubts.
+All our boards are available in polyurethane (PU) or epoxy (EPS), with the option of being set up as a thruster or quad, offering great versatility.
+Take a look at our range of models and feel free to reach out to us if you have any questions or doubts.

 Having any doubts between polyurethane foam (polyester resin) or EPS foam (epoxy resin)?

-Their lighter weight comes with a downside, they are not ideal on bigger and heavier surf, especially when the wave surface is bumpy.
-Since the foam has a harder time absorbing impact because of the lack of weight, the impact of the bumps is transferred to the surfer’s legs.
-In this scenario, the PU has an easier time dealing with bumps on the wave surface.
+However, their lighter weight has a drawback, as they may not be ideal for bigger, heavier surf, especially when the wave surface is bumpy.
+Due to the lack of weight, EPS foam has a harder time absorbing impact, which can result in the bumps being transferred to the surfer’s legs.
+PU boards, on the other hand, handle bumps on the wave surface more effectively.

 Get to know our retro fish (old school fish) and twin fins.
 All these models are great for drawing classic lines but with a modern feel.